surrsurus/fuss/README.md

 to run all unit tests and doc tests.

+## Versioning

+fuss follows cargo's rules of Semantic Versioning:

+  - Before we reach 1.0.0, anything goes, but if we make breaking changes, we increment the minor version.
+In Rust, breaking changes include adding fields to structs or variants to enums.
+  - After 1.0.0, we only make breaking changes when we increment the major version.
+  - After 1.0.0, we don’t add any new public API (no new pub anything) in tiny versions.
+We always increment the minor version if you add any new pub structs, traits, fields, types, functions, methods or anything else.
+  - We use version numbers with three numeric parts such as 1.0.0 rather than 1.0.

 ## License

 This project is licensed under the MPPL 2.0 License - See the [LICENSE.md](LICENSE.md) file for details